Orange-OpenSource/a11y-guidelines/src/en/mobile/ios/wwdc/nota11y/2021/21ShortcutsActions.md

 ---
 title : "Shortcuts and actions"
-abstract: "Discover the shortcuts app and its actions to significantly provide the user experience."
+abstract: "Discover the shortcuts app and its actions to significantly improve the user experience."

 displayToc: true
 ---